kedro-org/kedro-viz/docs/source/platform_agnostic_sharing_with_kedro_viz.md

-# Platform-agnostic Sharing with Kedro-Viz
+# Platform-agnostic sharing with Kedro-Viz

 Introduced in Kedro-Viz version 7.1.0, the `kedro viz build` command allows seamless publishing and sharing of Kedro-Viz on any static website hosting platform.
 Running this command from the CLI generates a `build` folder within your Kedro project, containing a static Kedro-Viz app package.